mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Input renderer (required in v5)

-- The `renderInput` has been replaced by an `input` component slots props:
+- The `renderInput` has been replaced by an `input` component slot props:

   ```diff
    <DatePicker